pound-emu/ballistic/src/IR_DESIGN_DOC.md

 Its either this or keep track of a `definition` field in `instruction_t` which then shrinks `src1`, `src2`, and `src3` to a tiny 14 bits.

 We handle these void instructions by marking the SSA variable as `VOID`: `ssa_versions[200].type = TYPE_VOID`

-## What about control instructions that defines more than one variable?

-We use **Proxy Instructions** to handle multiple definitions while keeping our O(1) Array Indexing: `OPCODE_PROXY`

-If an `IF` statement needs to define 2 variables (x, y), we create 2 sequential instructions.

-1. The primary `IF` instruction (defines x).
-2. A proxy instruction immediately following it (defines y).

-These proxy instructions should generate **ZERO** machine code.

 ### Scenario
 ```c